underthecurve/r-dataviz-ggplot2/R-advancing-with-dataviz.md

 Advancing with data visualization in R using `ggplot2`
 ================

-**By [Christine Zhang](https://twitter.com/christinezhang) (ychristinezhang at gmail dot com)**<br> *Storytelling with Data Workshop at Boston University (June 8, 2017)*
+**By [Christine Zhang](https://twitter.com/christinezhang) (ychristinezhang at gmail dot com)** *Storytelling with Data Workshop at Boston University (June 8, 2017)*
+<br><br>

+\*GitHub repository for Data+Code: <https://github.com/underthecurve/r-dataviz-ggplot2*>

-<br><br> Data visualization is a popular aspect of R, since R can create sophisticated graphics with (relatively few) lines of code. `ggplot2` is one of the most popular graphics packages. `ggplot2` is named for the **Grammar of Graphics**, a concept first popularized by [Leland Wilkinson](https://www.amazon.com/Grammar-Graphics-Statistics-Computing/dp/0387245448).
+Data visualization is a popular aspect of R, since R can create sophisticated graphics with (relatively few) lines of code. `ggplot2` is one of the most popular graphics packages. `ggplot2` is named for the **Grammar of Graphics**, a concept first popularized by [Leland Wilkinson](https://www.amazon.com/Grammar-Graphics-Statistics-Computing/dp/0387245448).
 The `ggplot2` package was developed by [Hadley Wickham](http://hadley.nz/), with the goal of providing a structured approach to graphing.
 As he wrote in 2012:

 > "The emphasis in ggplot2 is reducing the amount of thinking time by making it easier to go from the plot in your brain to the plot on the page."